JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 The selected algorithm must be compatible with the selected certificate.
 When a certificate is selected from the certificate store, this will be validated when the filter is saved.
 A selector based alias can only be validated at runtime, and an incompatible certificate will cause the filter to fail.

 * **Use Key ID (kid)**: Selecting this checkbox will ad a `kid` header parameter to the JOSE header part of the token.
-The `kid` header parameter is a hint indicating which shared key was used to secure the JWS.
+The `kid` header parameter is a hint indicating which public/private key pair was used to secure the JWS.
 The following options are available:
     * **Certificate Alias**: The alias of the selected Certificate.
     * **x5t Certificate Thumbrint**: A Base64Url encoded SHA1 digest (thumbprint) of the DER encoded X509 Certificate.
     * **x5t#S256 Certificate Thumbprint**: A Base64Url encoded SHA256 digest (thumbprint) of the DER encoded X509 Certificate.